jpsm83/health/documentation/n8n/seo.md

 - Do NOT include explicit, suggestive, or inappropriate terminology
 - Do NOT create metadata that would violate search engine guidelines
 - Do NOT include content that could be flagged by content filters
+- **Do NOT include generic year references** - remove all generic year references and replace with timeless language (e.g., "in 2026" → remove or use "currently", "nowadays", "in recent times")
+- **ONLY include years if they are tied to date-specific historical events** (e.g., "World Cup 2022", "Olympic Games 2020", "COVID-19 pandemic in 2020")
 - Do NOT add any text before or after the JSON object
 - Do NOT use single quotes instead of double quotes
 - Do NOT add trailing commas after the last item in objects or arrays